Confidence intervals for the Poisson distribution: Desirable properties of confidence intervals

 \subsection{Discussion}

-It has been shown~\cite{Blaker2000} that it is not generally possible to simultaneously achieve properties of continuous intervals, optimal lengths, and nesting.\footnote{Violation of nesting from inverting a hypothesis test can also happen with continuous distributions~\cite{Chernoff1951}.} We must decide on what is most important.
+It has been shown~\cite{Blaker2000} that, for discrete distributions such as Poisson and binomial, it is not generally possible to simultaneously achieve properties of continuous intervals, optimal lengths, and nesting.\footnote{Violation of nesting from inverting a hypothesis test can also happen with continuous distributions~\cite{Chernoff1951}.} We must decide on what is most important.
 Since we usually discuss intervals in the context of a given choice of confidence level, it might be argued that nesting and continuity do not appear as a practical matter.
 However, we sometimes do look at different confidence level intervals for a given observation, and then we could encounter issues.
-The issue also becomes crisper when we look at $p$ values.
-We return to this in Section~\ref{sec:discussion}.
+The issue also becomes crisper when we look at $p$-values.
+We return to this in section~\ref{sec:discussion}.

 So far, we have only considered properties that do not depend on the presence of background.
 That is, so far, we can do all the calculation as if $b=0$, obtaining a confidence interval for $\theta+b$, and then subtract $b$ in the end to obtain a confidence interval for $\theta$.
 The desired probability statement, Eq.~\ref{eq:Calpha}, holds.
 Thus, if we wish, we can pre-compute a table of confidence intervals for all $N=n$, independent of $b$, and use it to obtain the desired confidence interval for any $b$.